-Alam’s three works of fiction delineate the biradari or ‘extended family’ support system that was evoked by Attia Hosain in her neologism ‘Biradforrd’, and they specifically focus on Bradford’s Mirpuri community.
-To take one example, from Red Laal, the sometimes-oppressive strength of biradari is portrayed as a type of old boy network.
+Alam’s three works of fiction delineate the biradari or ‘extended family’ support system that was evoked by Attia Hosain in her neologism ‘Biradforrd’; and they specifically focus on Bradford’s Mirpuri community.
+To take one example, from Red Laal, the sometimes oppressive strength of biradari is portrayed as a type of old boy network.
 ‘You are Ayub’s son,’ an elder says to the protagonist Khalil Khan (known as Kilo), and the latter reacts with tacit indifference:

 Never favoured the old biradari name-dropping game, never really followed the point of it or saw its essence.
 He knew my old man.
 And so what?
 Didn’t mean a thing.
 As he stood there, eyes pleading, I believed it never would. […] I didn’t owe anyone anything on account of genes […].
 (Red Laal, p.
 10)

-Here the relevance of ‘genes’ and community has eroded for Kilo and other British-born South Asians, who believe biradari to be a meaningless vestige of the era of what is later described as the ‘Generation Ones’: the first generation to come to Britain (Red Laal, p.
+Here the relevance of ‘genes’ and community has eroded for Kilo and other British-born South Asians, who believe biradari to be a meaningless throwback to the era of what is later described as the ‘Generation Ones’: the first generation to come to Britain (Red Laal, p.
 151).

 Hosain belonged to this first generation, resided in London, and came from an aristocratic migrant background – what we might call the ‘England-returned’, cosmopolitan class.
 She and others like her often looked at northern England askance and from a comfortable distance.
-By contrast, Alam is from the north and from the ‘myth of return’ class and generation.
+By contrast, Alam is from the north and from the ‘myth of return’ class and a later generation.
 It is therefore easy to see why he portrays the city’s abandoned mills and dark corners with knowledgeable familiarity and, at times, deep affection.
 In the three novels, one of Alam’s main themes is the problems faced by, and sometimes the criminalization of, second-generation British Asians in Bradford.
 Compared with his hard-working father who still struggles with the English language after decades living in Britain, Kilo ‘knew things by virtue of being born here’ (Kilo, p.
 79).
 Unlike his parents’ generation, he is not deferential or grateful to Britain as a ‘host’.
 Instead, as a Yorkshireman born and bred, he is confidently critical of his country’s social inequality and racial discrimination, and his ties to Pakistan are uncertain and distant.

 Alam’s debut novel, Annie Potts Is Dead, centres on a crime (the murder of the eponymous old lady), the false leads that point suspicion at our hero, and his eventual escape.
 In this text, Alam focuses on a different protagonist to his later two.
 Amjad Mahmood, known as Ammy, is a corner-shop worker and aspiring writer.
 Kilo, the protagonist of Kilo and Red Laal, makes a brief appearance as a friend of Ammy’s, who was given his nickname ‘because he went around telling everyone he smuggled in a kilo of powder every time he came back from Pakistan’.
 What Ammy and Kilo have in common to give the triptych a sense of continuity is their tough backgrounds, brushes with criminality, and outsider nature.
 This, then, is noir in broader terms, rather than its subgenre of hardboiled crime fiction, as noted earlier.
 Neither of Alam’s protagonists work as policemen or private investigators, unlike in A. A. Dhand’s police procedural noir featuring D.I.
 Harry Virdee.